123456soobin-choi/soobin-dev-log/README.md

 ## Live Site

-You can visit my blog here: [Soobin's Dev Log](https://123456soobin-choi.github.io/soobin-dev-log/)
+You can visit my blog here: [soobin-dev-log](https://123456soobin-choi.github.io/soobin-dev-log/)

 ## About the Project